firdauskotp/SLR-DETECTION-AND-TRACKING-OF-PEOPLE-IN-A-CROWD-THROUGH-DEEP-LEARNING-APPROACH/Quality Assessment.md

+QA 1: The research uses topological localisation as its deep learning approach

+QA 2: The crowd involved in the study is a dense crowd

-RQ1 - How to improve upon the current method used to detect people in a dense crowd setting
+QA 3: The research uses auto annotation for tracking the individuals in a dense crowd

-RQ2 - What architecture will be used for tracking people

-RQ3 - Can it be implemented in public places

-Each RQ represents 1 score
+QA 4: One trained dataset is used on different test datasets

+QA 5: Re-identification of the same person is implemented in the tracking